ChenyunZhang/Readit/README.md

 ## About
 <p>
-Read It is designed for reader to shared their thought for the books they've or find out how other readers think for the book.
-User can read the book description without login.
-Users can easily login with their google account to review the books, or vote for other readers' reviews.
-Read It also enabled "forgot password" feature for users to retrieve their accounts back.
+<em>Read It<em> is designed for readers to shared their thought on the books they've or find out how other readers think about the book.
+Users can read the book description without login.
+Users can easily log in with their google account to review the books or vote for other readers' reviews.
+Read It also enabled the "forgot password" feature for users to retrieve their accounts back.
 </p>

 <div>